survivejs/webpack-book/manuscript/loading/01_loader_definitions.md

 T> If you are not sure how a particular RegExp matches, consider using an online tool, such as [regex101](https://regex101.com/), [RegExr](http://regexr.com/), or [Regexper](https://regexper.com).

-T> Babel is discussed in detail in the *Loading JavaScript* chapter.

 ## Loader Evaluation Order

 It's good to keep in mind that webpack's loaders are always evaluated from right to left and from bottom to top (separate definitions).
 The right-to-left rule is easier to remember when you think about as functions.
 You can read definition `use: ['style-loader', 'css-loader']` as `style(css(input))` based on this rule.